-Ohm’s Law for the closed circuit, Relation between emf (VB) of an electric cell & voltage across its poles
+Ohm’s Law for closed circuit, Relation between emf (VB) of an electric cell & voltage across its poles

-The emf of an electric cell (battery – source) is the total work done inside and outside the cell to transfer electric charges in the electric circuit, If we denote the emf of the battery by (VB), the total current intensity in the circuit by (I), the external resistance by (R) and the internal resistance of the cell by (r).
+The emf of an electric cell (battery-source) is the total work done inside and outside the cell to transfer electric charges in the electric circuit, If we denote the emf of the battery by (VB), the total current intensity in the circuit by (I), the external resistance by (R) and the internal resistance of the cell by (r).

 Ohm’s Law